11 December, 2023

 Quiet contemplation:

 We are glad to provide a place of quiet in a busy world.
 The church building is at the centre of an active community, and we know that people can long for some quiet time.
-With our location in the middle of the Hare Street shopping precinct, this offer of peace is available for shoppers, workers or tourists.

-HIGHLIGHTS
+RECENT HIGHLIGHTS

 Music